Perfect Sampling for Hard Spheres from Strong Spatial Mixing: Introduction

 There are a number of extensions and improvements to these results one could pursue.
 Perhaps most straightforward would be to relax the notion of strong spatial mixing from exponential decay to decay faster than the volume growth of $\R^d$ and to extend the results to repulsive potentials of unbounded range but finite temperedness constant $C_{\potential}$.
 Moreover, it would be nice to upgrade the guarantees of the algorithm in Theorem~\ref{thmMain} to that of Theorem~\ref{mainThmHardSphere}: that the algorithm does not need prior knowledge of the strong spatial mixing constants $a,b$ to run correctly.

 An ambitious and exciting direction would be to remove the assumption of a repulsive potential and find efficient perfect sampling algorithms for the class of \textit{stable} potentials (see e.g.~\cite{penrose1963convergence,ruelle1963correlation,ruelle1999statistical} for a definition).
 A stable potential is repulsive at short ranges but can include a weak attractive part; such potentials include the physically realistic Lenard-Jones potential among others~\cite{wood1958recent}.
-This would require some very new ideas, as much of the recent probabilistic and algorithmic work on Gibbs point processes (e.g.~\cite{michelen2020analyticity,michelen2022strong,betsch2021uniqueness,jenssen2022quasipolynomial,mp-CC}) has used repulsiveness as an essential ingredient (for one, repulsiveness of the potential implies stochastic domination by the underlying Poisson point process).
+This would require some very new ideas, as much of the recent probabilistic and algorithmic work on Gibbs point processes (e.g.~\cite{michelen2020analyticity,michelen2022strong,betsch2021uniqueness,mp-CC}) has used repulsiveness as an essential ingredient (for one, repulsiveness of the potential implies stochastic domination by the underlying Poisson point process).
+As a notable exception, a deterministic approximation algorithm for partition functions of finite-range stable potentials based on cluster expansion was recently proposed in~\cite{jenssen2022quasipolynomial}.